oin/Glovebox/README.markdown

 # How to use Glovebox

-For now, Glovebox only works on Mac OS X Intel machines.
-It has been tested on Lion.
+For now, Glovebox only works on fairly recent (>= 2007-2008) Mac OS X Intel machines.
+It has been tested on Lion and Snow Leopard.
 You can download the last compiled version in [GitHub](https://github.com/oin/Glovebox/downloads) or in the [official site](http://glovebox.oin.name).

 ## Preparation